ChezhegovGleb/practice/Liptsoft_hw/README.description.md

 A simplified Java version of the class search has been implemented.

+The solution is based on the Knutt-Morris-Pratt Algorithm and the Two Pointer Algorithm

 The program runs from the command line:
 ```
 ./class-finder <filename> '<pattern>'